flisslj/Gamecube-TAS-Robot/software-development/isoedit/readme.md

 ```

 - `-f` The frame that the memory dump will trigger on.
-   - If `-i` is set, the number of frames between memory dumps.
+   - If `-inf` is set, the number of frames between memory dumps.
    - Default value is 600 (10 seconds)
 - `-c` Sets the value for the game clock to return when checked.
    - Recommended Default is 0.
    - Game clock unaltered if unset.
-- `-i` If the memory dumps should be every m frames.
+- `-inf` If the memory dumps should be every m frames.
    - Default value is false.
+- `-iso` The input file location string.
+(Required)
+- `-out` The output file location String.
+(Required)

 Written in golang(go)